Certified Medical Technician: Job Description & Career Info

 The BLS indicates that some states have licensing or registration requirements for laboratory personnel.
 Professional certifications are required by some states and may help with employment.
 Recognized certifications are offered by several professional organizations, including the National Credentialing Agency for Laboratory Personnel and the American Medical Technologists.
 These certifications usually require applicants to meet educational standards and pass a certifying exam.

-Related to Certified Medical Technician: Job Description and Info for Students Considering a Career As a Certified Medical Tech
+Related to Certified Medical Technician: Job Description & Career Info

 - Recently Updated